anthony2025/portfolio-website/README.md

 A small responsive portfolio website made for my egocentric self.
 Powered by React, react-snapshot, and Styled-Components.
 It should serve as a central hub for my personal projects, and contact information.
 The site is live at: [https://anthonyascencio.me](https://anthonyascencio.me)

 The site is prerendered (snapshotted) to serve usable markup and work even without Javascript.
-Content is static, but the site is already structured to make the move to data-driven feel almost plug & play.
+Content is static, but the code is already structured to make the move to data-driven feel almost plug & play.
 Feel free to shamelessly copy all you need.

 ## Table of Contents
 - [Technologies](#technologies)